DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 ``WiFi.config`` returns bool (true or false). ``true`` if the static IP addresses were recorded successfully, otherwise ``false``.
 Misconfiguration or typos can cause failure, if for example:
 -  the local_ip and gateway are specified in different subnets, eg. ``WiFi.config ({192,168,2,64},{192,168,1,254},{255,255,255,0});``

-``WiFi.config``, even without overloads, can be called serveral ways:
+``WiFi.config``, even without overloads, may be called serveral ways:

 .. code:: cpp